nimh-sfim/Afterimage-Imagery-Behavioral/README.md

 # FIGURES

 ## Figure 1
-Created with Illustrator (Adobe Inc.)
+Created with Illustrator (Adobe Inc.).
+See Kronemer et al., 2024 Methods section for details on stimulus source, parameters, and task phases.

 ## Figure 2
-All parts were first visualized in Prism (GraphPad Inc.) and edited in Illustrator (Adobe Inc.).
-See Kronemer et al., 2024 Methods section for statistical analysis details.
+All figure subplots and statistical analyses were made in Prism (GraphPad Inc.) and edited in Illustrator (Adobe Inc.).
+See Kronemer et al., 2024 Methods section for details on statistical analysis.
+Source data found in Participant_Afterimage_Image_VVIQ_Data.xlsx: Figure 2A Afterimage Perecption Rate column; Figure 2B VVIQ Score (sum) column; Figure 2C True Minus Selected Image Sharpness and Afterimage Sharpness columns; Figure 2D True Minus Selected Image Contrast and Afterimage Contrast columns; Figure 2E True Minus Selected Image Duration and Afterimage Duration columns.

 ## Figure 3
-A,B,D,E,G, and H were created with Prism (GraphPad, Inc.) and edited in Illustrator (Adobe Inc.).
-See Kronemer et al., 2024 Methods section for statistical analysis details.
+Figure 3A,B,D,E,G, and H subplots and statistical analyses were made in Prism (GraphPad Inc.) and edited in Illustrator (Adobe Inc.).
+See Kronemer et al., 2024 Methods section for details on statistical analysis.
+Source data found in  Figure 3A and B

 C,F, and I were created by running Afterimage_vs_VVIQ_bootstrapping_analysis.m and edited in Illustrator (Adobe, Inc.).